oanda/fixapidocs/oanda-fix-api-msgflow.rst

 Incremental Refresh <X> messages; note that each <X> message may contain market data for more than one symbol.

+    Market data updates are sent only when price changes occur.
+    Lulls in the arrival of market data are not a cause for concern.

 To cancel a subscription, send a Market Data Request message with ``SubscriptionRequestType=2`` and indicate the MDReqID of the subscription you wish to cancel.
 Note that subscriptions are also